GIBRALTAR INTERNATIONAL SONG FESTIVAL 2019 RULES

 NOTE: As it may prove necessary to edit biographical submissions, participants are requested to make biographies brief.

-b.One copy (in mp3 or wav format) of the backing track (playback) of the selected song.
+b.One copy (wav format) of the backing track (playback) of the selected song.
 Backing voices may be included.
 Alternatively, participants may provide their own vocal backing group to perform live at the Finals Gala.

 c.
 If deemed necessary by the Committee a video of the performance.